-- Appleton, Wisconsin is currently developing a Complete Streets policy and design guide for all streets in Appleton, as well as a safe pedestrian crossing policy and prioritization process.
-Developing a design guide and/or a quick-build program could be a key strategy to support whole-network, systemic bicycle and pedestrian safety improvements in the city of La Crosse. - Rochester, Minnesota recently updated its Active Transportation Plan.
+Appleton, Wisconsin recently developed a Complete Streets policy and design guide for all streets in Appleton, as well as a safe pedestrian crossing policy and prioritization process.
+Developing a design guide and/or a quick-build program could be a key strategy to support whole-network, systemic bicycle and pedestrian safety improvements in the city of La Crosse.

+Rochester, Minnesota updated its Active Transportation Plan in 2023.
 Like La Crosse, the previous plan was adopted in 2012.
 In the update, Rochester focused on developing an all-ages and abilities bicycle network.
 The network was designed to come within 1/8 mile of key destinations as much as possible, and considered where excess roadway capacity could be reallocated to bicycle facilities.
-La Crosse's approach to developing pedestrian and bicycle networks and prioritization of improvements could be informed by Rochester's approach. - Northfield, Minnesota recently developed a Pedestrian and Bike Analyzation with interim and permanent designs for protected bikeways and recommendations on how to select a preferred bikeway type based on project types identified in the city's capital improvement program (CIP).
+La Crosse's approach to developing pedestrian and bicycle networks and prioritization of improvements could be informed by Rochester's approach.

+Northfield, Minnesota developed a Pedestrian and Bike Analyzation with interim and permanent designs for protected bikeways and recommendations on how to select a preferred bikeway type based on project types identified in the city's capital improvement program (CIP).
 La Crosse could develop a similar approach for selecting a preferred bikeway design based on project types identified in Northfield's CIP.